 VFW Post 609 recently took on the role of Boy Scouts of America (BSA) Sponsor for two Alexandria scouting units: Boy Scout Troop 301 and Cub Scout Pack 301.
 Scouts now join our military Veterans in the activities listed above, and more, e.g., conducting American Flag Retirement ceremonies.
 Recently, in support of the Washington DC Veterans Administration Hospital’s vision impairment clinic, the Scouts joined Post 609 volunteers in assisting 80+ vision- impaired Veterans at the Reagan airport and at the Union RR Station, as they descended upon Washington DC for their annual Blinded Veterans Association (BVA) convention.

 Jerry and the VFW Post 609 are proud to have served as a launch pad for Laurie’s Cook for Vets organization.
 We are big supporters of Cook for Vets.

 How to get involved:

 Cook For Vets strives to elicit positive impact on the Veteran community at large with humility, respect, and admiration.
-It serves Veterans from all branches of the military and all walks of life, regardless of race, religion, ethnicity, and sexual orientation.
+It serves Veterans from all branches of the military and all walks of life.
 We seek volunteers willing to give a few hours on a Saturday afternoon to assist with preparation, cooking, and packing up meals for delivery to our service members.
 Consider becoming an advocate for Veterans by getting involved with Cook For Vets!